 The Gangs in Schools Task Force was specifically charged with addressing the problems associated with youth and adult gangs in and around schools.
 However, the task force repeatedly returned to the position that addressing the problem of youth gangs requires essentially the same actions as addressing the overall needs of at-risk youth.
-Ensuring that a comprehensive and coordinated system of intervention services is available for at-risk youth, combined with educational opportunities that meet the needs of this segment of the youth population, would go far toward reducing or eliminating gang activity in our communities.
+The state must ensure that a comprehensive and coordinated system of intervention services is available for at-risk youth, combined with educational opportunities that meet the needs of this segment of the youth population.